jas0nmjames/jas0nmjames.github.io/README.md

 As I write this in February of 2021 after wrestling with Jekyll for probably 12 hours over the course of a month, here's what I learned:

 - Building things yourself is fun.
 - Building things yourself is one of the best ways to gain understanding and mastery
 - Dependencies are a pain in the butt, especially over time.
 - Open source projects are empowering, inspiring and messy.
-- Information Architecture is fun
+- Information Architecture is fun.
 - Design Systems are fun.
-Although this project was not componentized in the techincal sense, building templates from scratch was an exercise in componetizing.
+Although this project was not componetized in the technical sense, building templates from scratch was an exercise in componetizing.
 Now, on to learning the development side of components.

 These principles are important to me: